Understanding Boxplots: How to Read and Interpret a Boxplot

 A boxplot is a graph that gives a visual indication of how a data set’s 25th percentile, 50th percentile, 75th percentile, minimum, maximum and outlier values are spread out and compare to each other.

-Boxplots are drawn as a box with a vertical line down the middle, and has horizontal lines attached to each side (known as “whiskers”).
+Boxplots are drawn as a box with a line inside of it, and has extended lines attached to each of its sides (known as “whiskers”).
 The box is used to represent the interquartile range (IQR) — or the 50 percent of data points lying above the first quartile and below the third quartile — in the given data set.
 The whiskers are used to represent the variability of the minimum, maximum and any outlier data points in comparison to the IQR (the longer the whisker, the wider the variability of the attached data points to the IQR).

-The box’s left side represents the first quartile (Q1; the 25th percentile) of the data, the line in the middle of the box represents the median (Q2; the 50th percentile) of the data and the box’s right side represents the third quartile (Q3; the 75th percentile) of the data.
+The box’s left edge or bottom end represents the first/lower quartile (Q1; the 25th percentile) of the data.
+The line inside the box represents the median (Q2; the 50th percentile) of the data.
+The box’s right edge or top end represents the third/upper quartile (Q3; the 75th percentile) of the data.
 If a dot, cross or diamond symbol is present inside the box, this represents the mean of the data.

 As for whiskers of the boxplot, the left whisker shows the minimum data value and its variability in comparison to the IQR.
 The right whisker shows the maximum data value and its variability in comparison to the IQR.
 Whiskers also help present outlier values in comparison to the rest of the data, as outliers sit on the outside of whisker lines.